 Harvard University Press, 1998.
 Study of Chinese human rights issues which seeks to

 reconcile Confucianism with libertarian concepts of the individual.

 de Bary, W.T. and Weiming, T. (eds) Confucianism and human rights

 Columbia University Press, 1998.
 Essays focusing on the Chinese philosophical tradition

-and its relationship to the concept of human rights, seen from the perspective of the
+and its relationship to the concept of human rights.

 John, J. (ed) Human rights and the churches